 Her non-fiction has appeared in the New York Times Magazine, The Sunday Telegraph’s Stella Magazine, and Prospect magazine online.
 She is a contributing writer for the blog Spitalfields Life, and teaches creative writing classes.

 Rosie regularly speaks at events and festivals, including the London South Asian Literature Festival, the WriteIdea Festival, Open Davos in Switzerland, and the Birmingham Literature Festival.
-She attended the Lahore Literary Festival in February 2014, and won the Perveen Shakir Fiction Award.
+She attended the 2014 Lahore Literature Festival, winning the Perveen Shakir Fiction Award, and is shortlisted for the Readers’ Prize at the 2015 European Literature Festival in Cognac, France.

 She graduated from Oxford University with a BA in English and was then appointed a Harkness Fellow, attending New York University’s Tisch School of the Arts and gaining an MFA in film.
 She worked in BBC Documentaries for several years, followed by a stint at the European Script Fund, before becoming a full-time writer.